mkb2091/Pull-my-leg-request-tutorial/README.md

 Nothing.
 Cheese can't talk.

 How should you teach complex computer science?
-Tell them they have coursework due tomorrow!
+Tell them they have coursework due tomorrow‼

 What did the ocean say to the beach?
-Nothing, it waved!
+Nothing, it waved‼

 What type of cheese do you use if you need to hide a horse?
 Mascarpone